MartinThoma/MartinThoma.github.io/content/2018-01-18-python-projects.md

     └── test_utils.py
 ```

-* The `bin` directory should contain exactly one file.
-That file should not
-  end in `.py`.
 * Having a `Dockerfile` and a `docker-compose.yml` might be nice if you have
   not purely Python dependencies.
 See [my Docker article](https://martin-thoma.com/docker/).